MarieAshley/oldblog/fathersday.md

 That night we slept under tree cover.
 Little shook me in the middle of the night.

-###### Little panicked, ""Ashy!
-There's a bear!""
+#### Little panicked, "Ashy!
+There's a bear!"

-I whisper-yelled, ""Dad wake up!
-Bear!""
+I whisper-yelled, "Dad wake up!
+Bear!"

-Dad said unphased, ""There's no bear.
-Go back to sleep.""
+Dad said unphased, "There's no bear.
+Go back to sleep."

-Little found it hard to sleep and continued to say, ""I really think there's a bear.""
+Little found it hard to sleep and continued to say, "I really think there's a bear."

-Dad said to me the next morning, chuckling a little, ""Don't tell your sister, I couldn't find the bear can at first.
+Dad said to me the next morning, chuckling a little, "Don't tell your sister, I couldn't find the bear can at first.
 She was right, there was a bear.
 He whacked the can 200 yards downstream.
-The thing was strong!""
+The thing was strong!"
 Years later, over dinner, she would learn the truth.

 We continued our journey, entered Merced Lake High Sierra Camp and rested a night.